Welcome to The Atlanta Chapter

 Welcome to the Atlanta Chapter

+The Atlanta Chapter was formed in 2005 through the efforts of several local Atlanta INCOSE members with the help of South Carolina and Alabama members.
+The chapter has been active, earning Silver and Bronze Circle Awards almost every year.
+The chapter continues to stay actively engaged in INCOSE and the broader Systems Engineering community today.
 We meet monthly for talks, workshops, socials, and to discuss the state of Systems Engineering on a national level.
 Our normal meeting location is Kennesaw State University in Marietta, or Georgia Tech in Atlanta.
 The Chapter membership is made up of representatives from Aerospace, Energy, Academia, Government to name a few.
 Our members range from college undergraduates to seasoned veterans of Systems Engineering.

 Chapter Overview